SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

 This extension computes the noise level of each channel using the median absolute deviation.
 As an extension, this expects the :code:`Recording` as input and the computed values are persistent on disk.

-The :py:func:`~spikeinterface.core.get_noise_levels(recording)` computes the same values, but starting from a recording and without saving the data as an extension.

 .. code-block:: python

     noise = compute_noise_level(recording=recording)